Purdue-CS193/homework-0-kteodorovich/index.md

+# Katya's First CS193 Homework

+My favorite things about CS193:
+- Taught by other CS students
+- In a class with other CS freshmen
+- Smaller group of people than the full CS 180 lecture
+- (Hopefully) fun, relevant projects

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.